Code of Conduct and Discipline Regulation 802

 B. All students shall be responsible for conducting themselves in a manner that helps to enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected.

-C. In applying policies in the area of student discipline, UNCSA adheres to the requirements of due process as set forth in Section 502 D (3) of the University Code and Section 700.4.1 of the UNC Policy Manual.
+C. In applying policies and regulations in the area of student discipline, UNCSA adheres to the requirements of due process as set forth in Section 502 D (3) of the University Code and Section 700.4.1 of the UNC Policy Manual.

 D. The following statements shall be included in any UNCSA Student Code of Conduct: